Thursday, July 24, 2025

 Written & Edited by: Dr. Roberta Kline & Graciella Davi, PhD

 In a landmark moment for public health and gender-inclusive cancer care, Pennsylvania’s HB433 passed the House with a resounding 197–5 vote.
 This legislative victory marks a critical step toward dismantling the pervasive silence surrounding male breast cancer.
-In a recent virtual meeting with House Representative Joanna H. Curry, advocates and survivors gathered to reflect on the bill’s impact and chart new strategies for expanding awareness and access to diagnostic care.
+In a recent virtual meeting with House Representative Gina H. Curry, advocates and survivors gathered to reflect on the bill’s impact and chart new strategies for expanding awareness and access to diagnostic care.

 The meeting, spearheaded by Cheri Ambrose of the Male Breast Cancer Global Alliance (MBCGA), featured survivors Stephen Sala and Garry Davis, diagnostic imaging specialist Dr. Robert Bard, and MBCGA’s education director Lennard Goetze.
 Together, they shared powerful stories and expert insights, weaving a narrative of urgency and hope.